William “Canada Bill” Jones was one of the greatest cardsharps in history,

-William “Canada Bill” Jones (18??-1880) – One of the greatest card sharps in history, “Canada Bill” Jones was actually born in Yorkshire, England in the early 1800s.
-At some point, he immigrated to Canada, where he first learned three-card monte from a veteran layer named Dick Cady.
-The con game occurs when the “dealer” shows three cards to the player then throws the cards face down on the table, rearranges them and then asks the “mark” to find one of the cards he showed him.
-Many times, the dealer is “working” with an accomplice who appears to be a bystander, who tries to ensure that the player chooses the wrong card.
+William Jones was born in Yorkshire, England, in the early 1800s.
+At some point, he immigrated to Canada, where he first learned three-card monte from a veteran player named Dick Cady.
+The con game occurs when the “dealer” shows three cards to the player, throws the cards face down on the table, rearranges them, and then asks the “mark” to find one of the cards he showed him.
+Often, the dealer is “working” with an accomplice who appears to be a bystander who tries to ensure that the player chooses the wrong card.

 Of Canada Bill, fellow gambler George Devol said of him:

 “Canada Bill was a character one might travel the length and breadth of the land and never see his match or run across his equal.
 Imagine a medium-sized, chicken-headed, tow-haired sort of a man with mild blue eyes and a mouth nearly from ear to ear, who walked with a shuffling, half-apologetic sort of a gait, and who, when his countenance was in repose, resembled an idiot.
 For hours he would sit in his chair, twisting his hair in little ringlets.
 His clothes were always several sizes too large, and his face was as smooth as a woman’s and never had a particle of hair on it.
 Canada was a slick one.
 He had a squeaking, boyish voice, and awkward, gawky manners, and a way of asking fool questions and putting on a good-natured sort of a grin, that led everybody to believe that he was the rankest kind of a sucker-the greenest sort of a country jake.
 Woe to the man who picked him up, though.”